 Committee member - Dr Helen JonesShow content

-Dr Helen Jones is a Graduate Member of the BPS and currently serves on the Cyberpsychology Section committee.
-She is part of the editorial board for the Cyberpsychology Bulletin – the section’s new member update.
-She currently works as a Lecturer at the University of Central Lancashire, where she is also the Course Leader for the BSc (Hons) Cyberpsychology degree.
-Her primary research interests include human aspects of cyber security, online trust, and insider threat detection.
+Dr Helen Jones is a Chartered Member of the BPS and currently serves on the Cyberpsychology Section committee.
+She is part of the editorial board for the Cyberpsychology Bulletin – the section’s regular member update.
+She currently works as a User Researcher within UK Government.
+Prior to this she was an academic researcher focused predominantly on human aspects of cyber security.
+Other interests include development of trust online, online decision-making and user centred design.

 Co-opted as Industry Liaison rep - Dr Paul MarsdenShow content